Dollar drifts up as central bank troika eyed

 LONDON (Reuters) - The dollar drifted higher against a basket of its rivals on Thursday, above a two-week low plumbed in the previous session, as investors moved to the sidelines before a trio of central bank policy decisions.

-The euro EUR=EBS and the pound GBP=D3 held steady ahead of policy decisions by the European Central Bank and the Bank of England later in the day.
+The euro and the pound held steady ahead of policy decisions by the European Central Bank and the Bank of England later in the day.

 “The eurozone economy is doing fine and inflation is printing at or around target - but the immediate concern for us is that Italy continues to make headlines, as does Brexit, and trade,” said Dean Turner, economist at UBS Wealth Management.